Optimising your workforce

 You can download the report below:

-NDS coordinates a network of organisations experimenting with high performance ways of working.
+NDS coordinates a network of organisations around Australia trialling purpose driven approaches.
 Webinars and face-to-face events are held throughout the year.

 Contact us to get involved

 Award classifications in relation to self-organising support work - Jobs Australia advice

 Justin O’Meara Smith,CEO Interchange WA, Interchange WA, Interchange WA, video, October 2018